FDio/csit/docs/job_specs/report_coverage/2n-skx/dpdk-00.md

 4c AND 64b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
 1c AND 1518b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
 2c AND 1518b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
-4c AND 1518b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
 1c AND 9000b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
-2c AND 9000b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
-4c AND 9000b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
 1c AND imix AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
 2c AND imix AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd
 4c AND imix AND ndrpdr AND x710 AND drv_vfio_pci AND ethip4-ip4base-l3fwd